 I have to admit this country wasn’t on my bucket list.
-For sure, I had heard of it before from the media, but mostly in the context of political repression, censorship and sometimes also its cultural heritage stemming from the former silk road.
-But I didn’t even know where to locate Uzbekistan on the map, when an email caught my attention in early 2019, announcing a summer school on condensed matter physics and quantum technologies to be held in Samarkand.
+For sure, I had heard of it before from the media, but mostly in the context of political repression, censorship, and sometimes also its cultural heritage stemming from the former silk road.
+But I didn’t even know where to locate Uzbekistan on the map when an email caught my attention in early 2019, announcing a summer school on condensed matter physics and quantum technologies to be held in Samarkand.

-About three months later I am on my way to Tashkent, the capital of Uzbekistan and the largest city in Central Asia, quite excited, as this was going to be my first time in a foreign country, where English is not an official language.
+About three months later, I am on my way to Tashkent, the capital of Uzbekistan and the largest city in Central Asia, quite excited, as this was going to be my first time in a foreign country where English is not an official language.
 I had been preparing myself several weeks in advance, organizing my travels, learning some words of Russian from the Russland Journal Podcast, and, of course, looking up the agenda and preparing for the summer school I was going to attend.

 Tashkent with Locals

-After the death of Islam Karimov in 2016, the much acclaimed first President of Uzbekistan, the country has opened up a lot under the presidency of the (seemingly far less known) second president Shavkat Mirziyoyev.
+After the death of Islam Karimov in 2016, the much-acclaimed first President of Uzbekistan, the country has opened up a lot under the presidency of the (seemingly far less known) second president Shavkat Mirziyoyev.
 After abolishing visa requirements for many Asian countries in 2018, since January 2019 also German nationals can enter Uzbekistan as a tourist for up to 30 days.
-Since then not only has the number of tourists increased multiple times, but also policy got more amenable towards tourism, for example by lifting the photography ban for the Tashkent subway system.
+Since then, not only the number of tourists has increased multiple times, but also policy got more amenable towards tourism, for example, by lifting the photography ban for the Tashkent subway system.

-Due to my flight’s schedule I arrived two days earlier than the actual start of the summer school and together with several other participants we got picked up from the airport and were brought to a hotel on the city’s outer rim.
-To my surprise the organizers had arranged an entire day program, showing us around the main sights of Tashkent including Ko’kaldosh Madrasasi and Chorsu Market, eating traditional plov at the Plov Center, enjoying views from Tashkent tower and finally visiting the flower festival in the city center.
+Due to my flight’s schedule, I arrived two days earlier than the actual start of the summer school, and together with several other participants, we got picked up from the airport and were brought to a hotel on the city’s outer rim.
+To my surprise, the organizers had arranged an entire day program, showing us around the main sights of Tashkent, including Ko’kaldosh Madrasasi and Chorsu Market, eating traditional plov at the Plov Center, enjoying views from Tashkent tower, and finally visiting the flower festival in the city center.

 My first impression of Tashkent was simply amazing!
-I was deeply impressed by the interplay of cultural heritage and modern architecture, the friendliness of the people and the beautiful flower arrangements that were on display.
-While traffic was more like what I had expected from an “underdeveloped country”, a bustling chaos of cars going anywhere, the ATM’s didn’t work everywhere and the countryside is yet a whole different story, which I’ll touch upon later, my overall first impression was far better than expected.
+I was deeply impressed by the interplay of cultural heritage and modern architecture, the friendliness of the people, and the beautiful flower arrangements that were on display.
+While traffic was more like what I had expected from an “underdeveloped country,” a bustling chaos of cars going anywhere, the ATM’s didn’t work everywhere, and the countryside is yet a whole different story, which I’ll touch upon later, my overall first impression was far better than expected.
 Surprisingly many international brands were present, with the same Samsung S10 advertisement as in Germany displayed on large-scale billboards.

 While the other participants and the organizers were off to Samarkand the second day already in the morning, I spent that day in Tashkent just on my own.
 Lacking both a guide and internet, I made my way by taxi to the National Library of Uzbekistan, hoping to find at least some internet.
 After going through passport control and an airport-level security check, I was allowed to enter the library building.
 None of the libraries’ staff was into English, but I soon got handed over to a group of aspiring Uzbek students.